Wacky-Mole/WackysDatabase/README.md

 - [x] Able to modify materials on clones
 - [x] Custom items/pieces
 - [x] Custom recipes
-- [ ] Able to modify effects - Probably won't happen without someone elses help. wackydb_vfx - generates vfx text file, but there are other effect objects.
+- [x] Able to modify Set effects
+- [x] Cloned Items show up on MainScreen
+- [x] Adjust attack values of items
+- [x] Able to add or remove conversions on smelter pieces
+- [x] Able to change the size of anything
 Wackymole

 </details>